 – I got my hands on one of Swift Industries’s Zeigest bags before the trip and it exceeded my expectations.
 Ellen can attest, I must have said “this is the bike bag of my dreams” once a day!
 It keeps its shape making it easier to organize and protect everything inside.
 The hood is also completely water-resistant, the bag kept everything dry when we got caught in a major storm!

-– Witch Hazel wipes are one of my classic go-to’s for hiking or biking trips.
+– Witch Hazel wipes are one of my classic go-to’s for hiking or bikepacking trips.
 They keep all your bits feeling refreshed after a long day of moving with no showers.

 – Tiger balm is my muscle’s new favorite friend.
 It comes in a tiny glass jar making it easy to pack and is great to slap on your sore muscles to relieve some of the pain.